CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/ND-Commands.md

 ### Version History

-Introduced in Cumulus Linux 5.0.0
+Introduced in Cumulus Linux 5.1.0

 ### Example

 ```
-cumulus@leaf04:mgmt:~$ nv show interface swp1 ip neighbor-discovery router-advertisement
+cumulus@leaf01:mgmt:~$ nv show interface swp1 ip neighbor-discovery router-advertisement
 ```

 - - -

 ## nv show interface \<interface-id\> ip neighbor-discovery home-agent

-Show Home Agent configuration for an interface, such as the maximum amount of time the router acts as a Home Agent and the router preference.
+Shows Home Agent configuration for an interface, such as the maximum amount of time the router acts as a Home Agent and the router preference.

 ### Command Syntax